dmnsgn/frontend-boilerplate/README.md

  * Write your markup in `src` folder and in `src/inc`.
 Include your partials with `<!-- @include templates/_filename.html -->`
  * Add some `scss` styles.
  * Add some `scripts`: `.js` or `.coffee`.
- * Run your `bower install <package> --save`.
-This will automatically include the main files of each package.
-If there is a warning in your CLI, just include them manually (for instance, `<script src="bower_components/history.js/scripts/bundled-uncompressed/html5/native.history.js"></script>`) inside the build tag (`<!-- build:js scripts/main.min.js -->`)
  * Add images in the - wait for it - `images` folder.
  * Generate a spritesheet with corresponding mixins (located in `styles/_sprite.scss`) by adding `.png` files into `images/sprite` folder .